evilchili/dnd/deadsands/content/regions/blooming-wastes.md

           Effect: Bubbles rain upwards, obscuring vision; disadvantage on perception checks
 ---

-A mostly flat expanse of hard-packed earth blanked by redfoot, a hardy, sandy-brown moss covered in sharp thorns.
-At night glowing clusters of moon blossoms emerge from the earth and open their petals, bathing the entire wasteland in a pale, silvery light.
+The Blooming Wastes stretch out before you: a mostly flat expanse of hard,  cracked earth blanketed by some kind of sandy brown scrub.
+Small mesas dot the horizon, suggesting the possibility of shelter.
+As you approach you see that the scrub is covered in thick black thorns sharp enough to pierce boot leather; you will need to tread carefully.